VeroPolegre/Quiz_Project/README.md

 - Progression and Restart: "Next" and the "Restart" button allows users to restart the quiz.
 - Navigation: Switch between different sections of the quiz.
 - Results Page: Distribution of correct and incorrect answers.
-- Chart Visualization: Chart.js library to create a doughnut chart to visualize quiz results.
+- Chart Visualization: A doughnut chart to visualize quiz results.

 ## ⚡ Objectives
 - Dynamic manipulation of the DOM.